giri68/roommate-finder-client/README.md

 <h1 align="center">ROOMMATE FINDER</h1>
 <p><em>This document provides general information on the Roommate Finder client-side application.
-For more information about the Roommate Finder API, please see <a href="https://github.com/brianjb-lfl/buzz-kill-back/blob/master/README.md">Buzz-Kill back end</a>.</em></p>
+For more information about the Roommate Finder API, please see <a href="https://github.com/jackseabolt/roommate-finder-server">roommate-finder-server</a>.</em></p>

 Why Roommate Finder